Ariel K. Smith

-Ariel K. Smith is a U.S. Virgin Islands lawyer who served as the 19th attorney general of the United States Virgin Islands from 2023 to 2024.
+Ariel M. Smith is a U.S. Virgin Islands lawyer who served as the 19th attorney general of the United States Virgin Islands from 2023 to 2024.

 Early life and education

 Smith was born on Saint Thomas, U.S. Virgin Islands.
 She graduated from Charlotte Amalie High School.
 She completed a J.D. from Rutgers Law School.

 Career

 For over ten years, Smith worked in private practice as an associate attorney with Smock and Moorhead on Saint Thomas.
 From 2006 to 2011, Smith was an assistant territorial public defender.
 In this role, she worked in the criminal defense of misdemeanors and felony offenses such as domestic violence and white collar crimes.

 In 2011, Smith joined the civil division of the U.S. Virgin Islands Department of Justice as an assistant attorney general, serving role for seven years.
 In 2016, she was promoted to chief of the civil division where she oversaw five attorneys and two support staff.